Guerra del Golfo (2019)

 The Guerra del Golfo (2019) (Spanish for "Gulf War") was a professional wrestling supercard show produced and scripted by the Mexican professional wrestling promotion International Wrestling Revolution Group (IWRG) that took place on April 7, 2019.
 The show was the 12th year in a row that IWRG has held a Guerra del Golfo show, which usually takes places in the early spring, around March or April.

 The eponymous Guerra del Golfo tournament consists of three matches in total, with two "qualifying matches", multi-man steel cage matches where the last person left in the cage is "punished" by advancing to the main event of the night.
-The two losers were then be forced to wrestle inside the steel cage under Lucha de Apuestas, or "bet match", rules.
+The two losers were then forced to wrestle inside the steel cage under Lucha de Apuestas, or "bet match", rules.
 For the 2019 Guerra del Golfo Tortuga Mike and Metaleón lost their respective cage matches and were forced to fight each other.
 In the end, Mike lost and was forced to unmask and reveal his given name, Hector Eduardo Martinez Sanchez, to the audience.
 The show featured four additional matches, including Cerebro Negro successfully defending the IWRG Intercontinental Welterweight Championship against Demonio Infernal.